allenhuffman/PCF8547_LCD2004_Minimal/README.md

 # PCF8547_LCD2004 Minimal (for Arduino)
 Bare minimum Arduino code for LCD2004 (LCD1602 with changes, etc.) and PCF8547 I2C interface chip.
 For when size matters.

+2022-12-07 TODO: I just updated the "full" version of this code to support GPIO mode, based on using the WOKWI.com Arduino simulator.
+I need to split out the extra code from the full version in a separate file, so it can all be one project.
+Include some, or all, to get the levels of functionality.
+If you want GPIO support, you can see the changes I made to the Write functions in that project (simple changes) plus some config stuff for I/O pins in the header file.
+That code now conditionally compiles -- if you define the I2C address, it uses the Wire library, else GPIO.

 Check my other repositories for a larger, fuller version of this code that supports all of features of the LCD.

 This code supports the following: